We are excited you’d like to create a new WiV chapter!

 - Chapters maintain the WiV Code of Conduct

 At least one (hopefully 1-3) of the ambassadors should be known professionals and at the senior/manager level of agencies/companies/startups.
-Also, we want to make sure our chapters are sustainable and represent the voice industry from different angles.
-Therefore, having ambassadors from a range of companies would be ideal.
+Also, we want to make sure our chapters are sustainable, independent and represent the voice industry from different angles.
+Therefore, having a diverse group of ambassadors, from a range of companies and professional backgrounds is ideal.
+Please make sure not all of your ambassadors are from the same work place.

-Not Enough Ambassadors: I am interested in starting a chapter but do not have enough women to organize (3-5 people).
+Not Enough Ambassadors: I am interested in starting a chapter but do not have enough women to get started.
 What should I do?

 Starting a new chapter takes a lot of work and having local support will help you succeed in sustainable growth and community.